Setting of the workshop:

 - lack of direction can cause lack of motivation;

 - if a project isn’t explicitly laid out, it’s easy to procrastinate;

 - if there’s no clear first step, it makes it hard to know if you’re starting the right way.

 Support Echteld Consult:

 In this workshop, we’ll teach you how to pro-actively plan your projects, and reduce your ad hoc situations.
 You’ll learn how to set clear goals; desired outcomes and the importance to share your scope of work.

-Elements of the approach:
+Elements of the approach during the workshop:

 - The natural planning process.